Franz Götz (pilot): North Africa, Malta and Italy

+After its return to Germany, III.
+Gruppe was deployed to the Mediterranean Theater.
+The ground elements of III.
+Gruppe arrived in Catania in Sicily on 28 November 1941 while the rest of the Gruppe arrived on 3 December.
+Three days later, III.
+Gruppe was ordered to move to Timimi in Libya.
+III.
+Gruppe relocated back to Sicily on 17 December for operations in the siege of Malta.
+The island of Malta had a strategically important position in the Mediterranean Sea.
+With the opening of a new front in North Africa in mid-1940, British air and sea forces based on the island could attack Axis ships transporting vital supplies and reinforcements from Europe to North Africa.
+To counter this threat, the Luftwaffe and the Regia Aeronautica (Italian Royal Air Force) conducted bombing raids to neutralize the RAF defenses and the ports.

 On 20 May 1942, III.
 Gruppe was transferred from Sicily to North Africa where the Gruppe was initially based at Martuba Airbase and placed under the command of Major Erich Gerlitz.
 Götz claimed his first aerial victory in this theater on 10 June when he shot down a Spitfire in area of Bir Hakeim.
 He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 4 September 1942 after 40 aerial victories.
 On 27 October 1942, while the Second Battle of El Alamein was still raging, III.
 Gruppe was withdrawn from North Africa and flown out to Taranto.
 In the timeframe from 20 May to 27 October, the Gruppe had claimed 113 aerial victories for the loss of eleven pilots killed in action, two missing in action, four taken prisoner of war, and ten pilots wounded.
 Following the return from North Africa, III.
 Gruppe received 42 factory new Bf 109 G-4 trop, the first Gruppe of JG 53 to receive this aircraft.
 The Gruppe then moved to Sicily where they were based at Santo Pietro.
 There on 1 November, Götz claimed a Spitfire shot down 20 km east of Gozo Sometime in November 1942, he then replaced Gerlitz as Gruppenkommandeur (group commander) of III.
 Gruppe of JG 53.
 Command of 9.
-Staffel was then passed on to Oberleutnant Hans Röhrig.
+Staffel was then passed on to Oberleutnant Hans Roehrig.